frank26080115/Bones-3D-Printer/ordered_lessons/lesson3.md

 This printer is much cheaper to build than my Hephaestus 3D printer or my Ultimaker 2, one expensive part of Hephaestus is the usage of water-jet cut aluminum sheets to make sure all the rods are mounted in perfect position.
 Let me explain with an example

 The water-jet machine is specified to have a tolerance of +/- 0.1mm.
-If I design one sheet of aluminum to have two holes exactly 300mm apart, then I might end up with a sheet that has holes could be 299.99mm apart, or 300.1mm apart.
+If I design one sheet of aluminum to have two holes exactly 300mm apart, then I might end up with a sheet that has holes could be 299.8mm apart, or 300.2mm apart.
 That's pretty good.

 ![](../images/lesson3/singleerrortolerance.png)

 The new design is basically two 3D printed parts, each one with a hole, mounted with a 2020 aluminum beam in between.
 Pretend my 3D printer can print with a tolerance of +/- 0.1mm, and the aluminum beam was cut on both ends with +/- 0.2mm tolerance.
 Now the maximum and minimum possible distance between the holes are much more wrong:

 ![](../images/lesson3/stackingerrors.png)

+(the above diagram ignored the tolerances of the ball bearings themselves)

 It will be incredibly hard to measure the spacing of two rods across the entire printer, so we are not going to bother, or even care.
 What's more important is that all the rods running along the X axis are parallel with each other, and the same for the Y axis.
 Remember that parallel lines will form a plane, and now we have two planes, one formed by the X rods, and another one formed by the Y rods.
 These two planes must be parallel.
 Being parallel is more important than the distance between these two planes.